razeen-ahmad/Personal-Website/README.md

 ## Static Folder
 The static folder houses all static content of my website.
 This includes all images, PDF files, and CSS stylesheets.

-This website is fully deployed using the Heroku cloud application platform.